mohamed-elhamra/mohamed-elhamra.github.io/_posts/2020-06-28-Hibernate-framework-basics-and-architecture.md

 <img src="/assets/img/sample/hibernate-architecture.PNG" alt="drawing" width="410" height="410"/>

 As you can see in the picture **Hibernate** holds several components.
-In this section I will try to clarify each component and his role:<br />
+In this section I will try to clarify each component and it's role:<br />

 **Configuration object:** `org.hibernate.cfg.Configuration` is a predefined class which holds configuration properties of **Hibernate**, it's created first when creating the Hibernate application, it has two components:
    * Database connection which provides the configuration for the connection.